4.1: Boolean Logic

 These are tiny switches that can either be turned on (represented in binary by the number 1) or turned off (represented by 0).

 Logical operators are symbols used to represent circuits of transistors within a computer.
-The four most common operators are:
+The three most common operators are:

 What is a truth table?

 A truth table is a visual way of displaying all possible outcomes of a logical operator.

 The input and output values in a truth table must be a Boolean value - usually 0 or 1 but occasionally True or False.

 A NOT logical operator will produce an output which is the opposite of the input.